-- TEXT: make links between biblical texts about creativity, making and using artwork with the concept of Gospel, and its communication. - IMPACT:make links between the accounts of God creating the earth, the Holy spirit inspiring Bezalel, the craftsman in building the temple of Solomon and ways in which some Christians interpret biblical texts through drama and sculpture, showing awareness of different interpretations. - CONNECTIONS: make links between ideas about being inspired to use creativity to communicate the Gospel and the impact it can have on people in the world today, expressing some of their own ideas;
+TEXT: make links between biblical texts about creativity, making and using artwork with inspiring Bezalel, the craftsman in building the temple of Solomon and ways in which some Christians interpret biblical texts through drama and sculpture, showing awareness of different interpretations.

-and
+IMPACT: make links between the accounts of God creating the earth, the Holy spirit the Gospel and the impact it can have on people in the world today, expressing some of their own ideas;

-weigh up how biblical ideas, teachings or beliefs relate to issues, problems and opportunities in their own lives and world today, developing insights of their own.
+CONNECTIONS: make links between ideas about being inspired to use creativity to communicate and weigh up how biblical ideas, teachings or beliefs relate to issues, problems and opportunities in their own lives and world today, developing insights of their own.
 For example, identify ways people are impacted by the Gospel message through the arts and respond to it.